Miss Night and Day

 Miss Night and Day is a 2024 South Korean drama starring Lee Jung-eun, Jung Eun-ji, and Choi Jin-hyuk.
 It aired on JTBC from June 15, to August 4, 2024, every Saturday and Sunday at 22:30 (KST).
 It is also available for streaming on Netflix in selected regions.

 Synopsis

-Miss Night and Day tells the story about a job seeker who is suddenly stuck in old age one day and a prosecutor who is caught up in her all the time.
-Im Soon, a woman in her 50s, is a secondary character to Lee Mi-jin, who goes to work as a public intern when the sun rises.
+Miss Night and Day tells the story about a job seeker who is suddenly stuck in middle age one day and a prosecutor who is caught up in her all the time.
+Lim Sun, a woman in her 50s, is a secondary character to Lee Mi-jin, who goes to work as a public intern when the sun rises.